 Born in Madrid (1964) to a Spanish father and an American mother, Daniel Canogar´s life and career have bridged between Spain and the U.S. Photography was his earliest medium of choice, receiving an M.A. from NYU at the International Center for photography in 1990, but he soon became interested in the possibilities of the projected image and installation art.

-His solo shows include “Melting the Solids” at Art Bärtschi & Cie gallery (Geneva, 2018); “Fluctuaciones” at Sala Alcalá 31, Madrid; Storming Times Square, screened on 47 of the LED billboards in Times Square, New York; "Echo", a solo exhibition at bitforms, New York, and Max Estrella Gallery in Madrid; Sikka Ingentium, at Museo de la Universidad de Navarra, Pamplona; “Quadratura” at Espacio Fundación Telefónica de Lima; "Vórtices", an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II in Madrid and Synaptic Passage, an installation commissioned for the exhibition "Brain: The Inside Story" at the American Museum of Natural History (New York, 2010) and two installations at the Sundance Film Festival in Park City (Utah, 2011).
+His solo shows include “Melting the Solids” at Art Bärtschi & Cie gallery (Geneva, 2018); “Fluctuaciones” at Sala Alcalá 31 (Madrid, 2017); “Echo” at bitforms gallery and Max Estrella Gallery (New York, Madrid, 2017); “Quadratura” at Espacio Fundación Telefónica (Lima, 2014); “Vórtices”, an exhibition exploring issues of water and sustainability at the Fundación Canal Isabel II (Madrid, 2011); Synaptic Passage, an installation commissioned for the exhibition “Brain: The Inside Story” at the American Museum of Natural History (New York, 2010) and two installations at the Sundance Film Festival in Park City (Utah, 2011).

 He has published “Ciudades Efímeras: Exposiciones Universales, Espectáculo y Tecnología”, Julio Ollero Editor, Madrid, 1992; “Ingrávidos”, Fundación Telefónica, Madrid, 2003; and several architecture and image, contemporary photography, and new media art essays.